 I write regularly for Gardeners World, Kitchen Garden, Country Smallholding, Optimum Nutrition and Dove (Bruton parish) magazines, occasionally for the Daily Telegraph and others.
 In November 2015 for example I am featured in Gardens Illustrated, have a piece on why not to dig in Gardeners World magazine and one on no dig asparagus in Country Smallholding.
-Also this in the Guardian of November 14th.
+Also this in the Guardian.

 I include below a few excerpts from my books, to give an idea of their advice.
 Before that, some summaries of the wonderful benefits of a no dig approach.

 Some tips to help you make a good choice

 Polytunnels are wonderful structures and good value compared to greenhouses.
 Once erected they will be there for several years, so check out my tips before buying.

 I have used polytunnels since 1983 when I bought 3 of 18×55 feet (5.5x17m) and they served me well except that their 1in tubes were a little too thin for my exposed site; in a gale of March 1988, one of them collapsed after the wind ripped out its polythene on the far side, see below for how that works.

 I would buy the largest you can fit into your area, because the space is useful for storage and drying washing as well as for growing! and one always finds more to plant in a tunnel.
 Hoops are usually 5 feet (1.5m) apart so length is multiples of that.
 I reckon that 20-30 feet is a good length for even ventilation, whereas tunnels of say 60 feet length can have pockets of ‘dead’ unventilated air in the middle.

 - North to south is ideal so that tall crops in summer cause equal amounts of shade to either side, also to reduce overheating in summer.